sma20/Human-Support-Robot-for-Domestic-Interaction/README.md

 ## Acknowledgment

-Some packages have been adapted from other githubs
+Some packages have been adapted from other githubs:
-The find_frontier was originally from XXX it has been adapted to fit our robot and mean of motion.
+* [Find_frontier]( https://github.com/bnurbekov/Turtlebot_Navigation) - it has been adapted to fit our robot and mean of motion.